 Note: Canned pet food samples were not tested in this study.

-CVM is concerned about the public health risks of raw pet food diets based on the study results.
-Dr. Reimschuessel explained that the study “identified a potential health risk for pets eating the raw food and for owners handling the product”.
+CVM is concerned about the public health risks associated with raw pet food diets, as indicated by the study results.
+Dr Reimschuessel explained that the study “identified a potential health risk for pets eating the raw food and for owners handling the product”.

 Owners who feed their pets a raw diet may be more likely to be infected with Salmonella and Listeria monocytogenes; try to eliminate these bad habits that most dog owners commit.